by Jack Norris, RD

 Soldin (2002) reports that urinary iodine to creatinine ratio (UI/Cr) is considered a more reliable measurement of iodine excretion than UIC measurements based on urine volume.
 Only one study of vegans included the UI/Cr ratio (Brantsaeter, 2018).
 The UIC ratio of meat-eaters and lacto-ovo-vegetarians to vegans is higher when based on urine volume than on creatinine (see table below), which provides more evidence that urine volume could be artificially lowering the UIC of vegans.
 On the other hand, there’s evidence that vegans have lower creatinine levels than meat-eaters (Lindqvist, 2020) which would counteract these ratios, making it hard to assess the UIC of vegans using creatinine.

-Iodine Supplementation and UIC among Vegans
+Iodine Intake and UIC of Vegans

 The study by Lightowler and Davies (1998) is worth a closer look.
 They used a a chemical analysis of duplicate portions of 4 days of food and urine to determine iodine intake and urinary iodine output of vegans in the U.K. They found that of the 30 vegans, 22 weren’t taking supplements or seaweed, 3 were taking seaweed, and 7 were taking supplements.
 The chart below shows their intakes and urinary iodine excretion.
 Iodine intakes for those eating seaweed were 866 µg/day.
 The results suggest that either the iodine in the seaweed wasn’t bioavailable, the intakes were misreported, or the iodine had cleared by the time the spot test was conducted.
-Adjusting for higher urine volume (as explained in UIC and Urine Volume) increases the UIC for supplementing vegans to the 60 to 70 µg/l range recommended for an adult population by Zimmermann and Andersson (2012).

-Thyroid Hormone Levels in Vegans
+Thyroid Hormone Levels of Vegans

 With regard to the iodine status of individuals, Zimmermann and Andersson (2012) point out that UIC isn’t an appropriate indicator: